GustavJ02/Gusjo-Package/data/README.md

 - `Ada.Strings.Unbounded.Aux` is a GNAT-specific internal package.
 It is used intentionally for performance on very wide rows.
 - The dataframe representation is general-purpose and column-oriented.
-For image datasets, a future dense matrix loader or binary cache would likely be faster and more memory efficient than representing each pixel as a dataframe column.